elizabeth-poggie/elizabeth-poggie/_content/notes/lab-5-user-interfaces.md

 There should be at least 3 unique themes to choose from and the button should be easily accessible from the navbar.

+## Grading

+Points will be awarded for effort, design, content, and originality of your site.
+Your site must also be ‘easy-to-use’.

 ## What to hand in

-On LEA, you submit a text file (Notepad) with the URL of your WordPress website
+On LEA, submit one additional text file (Notepad).
+This time, write in your own words a few sentences summarizing your website and contributions to the project.
+Include techniques used, as well as resources (websites)